nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-04-01-argument-matchers.markdown

     .Add(1, Arg.Is<int>(x => new[] {-2,-5,-10}.Contains(x)));
 //Did not receive call with first arg greater than 10: calculator.DidNotReceive().Add(Arg.Is<int>(x => x > 10), -10);
 {% endexamplecode %}

+If the condition throws an exception for an argument, then it will be assumed that the argument does not match.
+The exception itself will be swallowed.

+{% examplecode csharp %}
+formatter.Format(Arg.Is<string>(x => x.Length <= 10)).Returns("matched");

+Assert.AreEqual("matched", formatter.Format("short"));
+Assert.AreNotEqual("matched", formatter.Format("not matched, too long"));
+// Will not match because trying to access .Length on null will throw an exception when testing
+// our condition.
+NSubstitute will assume it does not match and swallow the exception.
+Assert.AreNotEqual("matched", formatter.Format(null));
+{% endexamplecode %}

 ## Matching a specific argument